Shhad/helloWorld/README.md

 # helloWorld
-To remind how github wroks
+To remind how github works.

+^ There was a mistake in the word 'works'.